 A VPN encrypts your internet traffic and tunnels it through an intermediary server in a location of your choice.
 It masks your IP address and replaces it with one from your chosen location, so it appears that your traffic is coming from that locale.
 This means you can access geo-restricted content such as that from Netflix, Hulu, Amazon Prime Video, and BBC iPlayer.
-What’s more, the encryption factor means that no one — not even your ISP — can snoop on your activity.
+What’s more, the encryption factor means that no one — not even your Internet Service Provider — can snoop on your activity.

 The Best VPNs for a smart TV

 Contrary to what some may think, a VPN can work with a smart TV.
 Although, most smart TVs don’t natively support VPNs.
 This means you’ll need a VPN that can be configured on your router or that can enable you to create your own protected wifi hotspot through your computer.
-Aside from that, you’ll want a service that can unblock plenty of streaming sites, and deliver on other facets, such as speed, reliability, and security.
+Aside from that, you’ll want a VPN service that can unblock plenty of streaming sites, and deliver on other facets, such as speed, reliability, and security.
 Not all providers can do all of this, so we’ve put together a list of the best based on the following criteria:

 - Works with wifi routers

-- Fast speeds for buffer free streaming
+- Fast speeds for buffer-free streaming

 - Unblocks popular streaming sites (Netflix, BBC, Hulu, Amazon Prime etc)